 According to my schedule, the work on file three of Arriving Simultaneously on Multiple Far-Flung Systems, will begin at the end of April.
 As is my custom, file three will have the same name as the title of the work as a whole, i.e. file three will be called Arriving Simultaneously on Multiple Far-Flung Systems.
 It will unfold as follows:

-In circa 2011, a few weeks before Diana's 65th birthday, in response to a leaked guest list created by Dez (Toby and Miranda's son) and Phoebe (Diana and Roland's daughter) Diana's husband, Toby, invites some of Diana's old friends to her party -- without telling either Diana or Dez and Phoebe.
+In circa 2006, (date change inserted May 12) a few weeks before Diana's birthday, in response to a leaked guest list created by Dez (Toby and Miranda's son) and Phoebe (Diana and Roland's daughter) Diana's husband, Toby, invites some of Diana's old friends to her party -- without telling either Diana or Dez and Phoebe.
 The flaw with this plan is that too many people will be invading their peaceful home in the mountains.
 The party will have to be somewhere else.

-With this in mind, Toby hacks his son's guest list and sends everyone an email redirecting the party to a lodge in the Gold Country, where he has rented an entire room and ordered some suitably grand food and drink (paid for in advance in cash).
+With this in mind, Toby hacks his son's guest list and sends everyone an email redirecting the party to a lodge in the Gold Country, where he has rented an entire room and ordered some suitably grand food and drink (paid for in advance in cash; May 12.
+2018 change: actually Toby ownes this lodge).
 He waits until she begins considering what to cook for the party to tell Diana -- at which time she says, "great idea".

 There now being no need to open their home to overnight guests, Toby and Diana settle in for a quiet evening before the party.
 The following day, they drive down the mountain to the lodge, that is the site of Diana's birthday party.
 As file three begins, guests are arriving.